 The concept of Path Dependence is used to capture the way in which small, historical contingent events can set off self-reinforcing mechanisms and processes that “lock-in” particular pathways of development.1 The result of this being that the set of decisions one faces currently are limited by the decisions one has made in the past, even though past circumstances may no longer be relevant.
 Even though previous choices were made on chance or limited information with better options now being available, it is still easier to simply continue upon a pre-existing sub-optimal path than to create an entirely new one.
 This is to say that the present is never a clean slate where we are free to make any decision.
 It is in fact contingent on how we got to this point.
-In a very broad sense it means that history matters.2
+In a very broad sense, it means that history matters.2

 When we look around us we can see that many of our systems of organization are a product of a path dependent process.
 Why do we still have the QWERTY keyboard that was designed for typewriters when it is not the most efficient for today’s keyboards?
 Why do we still used the standard gauge train track designed two centuries ago for horse drawn coal carts to run today’s powerful trains when it is far from optimal?
 Why is it so difficult for us to switch to renewable energy sources?
 Why do businesses all cluster in a particular area like Silicon Valley when there is nothing special about that particular location?
 All of these examples are because the choices we made in the past as to what technology we adopted influence the choices we make today.

-Path dependency is particularly acute in complex system because of their high degree of interconnectivity and more importantly interdependency.
+Path dependency is particularly acute in complex systems because of their high degree of interconnectivity and more importantly interdependency.
 Things don’t happen in isolation.
 During the system’s development parts to the system interact with others and they co-evolve to become interdependent.
-Likewise it is also particularly acute in complex systems because of their hierarchical structure.
-They are multi-tiered with different levels dependent upon each other, high level are built out of components on lower levels.
+Likewise, it is also particularly acute in complex systems because of their hierarchical structure.
+They are multi-tiered with different levels dependent upon each other, higher levels are built out of components on lower levels.
 When a new platform technology is adopted like Microsoft’s Windows operating system in the 90’s, over time many new technologies are built on top of this and become dependent upon it, a whole ecosystem of new application, new programming languages, new firmware, hardware, vendors, instructors, technicians and so on, meaning that small changes in the platform technology may result in a large effect across the ecosystem that has been specifically designed for it.
 And this is often the case for infrastructure systems, like transport networks and electrical power grids.
 They are deeply embedded within the socio-economic and technological fabric of a society with many deep dependencies.3

 The basic theory to path dependency is that it is a product of a self-organizing process where some small initial event, that is, often somewhat arbitrary in nature, comes through positive feedback to create a lock-in effect.
 This lock-in effect leads to negative externalities, inertia and drives a particular course of events that are difficult to change in the future.
 So let’s analyze this process a bit further to try and understand it better.

 Path dependency maintains that the starting point as well as feedback loops along the way affect and shape the end outcome to the technologies of today.
 In the language of chaos theory, this is called sensitivity to initial conditions, more popularly known as the butterfly effect.
-Because of feedback loops some small, possibly random event in the past can in fact turn out to have very significant consequences in the present or future, and that we cannot predict this process a priori.
+Because of feedback loops some small, possibly random event in the past can, in fact, turn out to have very significant consequences in the present or future, and that we cannot predict this process a priori.
 We have to run or simulate the running of the system in order to understand its future state.
 An example of this might be the initiation of the First World War through a relatively small event in Bosnia.
 There was no way of knowing that this small event would lead to a world war and the reshaping of Europe’s borders because this phenomenon really emerged out of the nonlinear interactions during the system development.